Alex-Borschev/CourseWorkKPO/README.md

-# Ethernet Terms Dictionary - TCP Server
+# Ethernet Terms Dictionary - HTTP Server

 ## Overview
 This project is a backend server for managing an Ethernet terms dictionary.